- Maintenance dose was defined as the dose required to achieve platelet counts 50–200 x 109/L for ≥ 4 weeks without dose adjustments1,5

 Tips for dosing success

-*The recommended starting dose for Nplate® is 1 mcg/kg.
+†The recommended starting dose for Nplate® is 1 mcg/kg.

 DOSING & TITRATION GUIDE

 Use the lowest dose of Nplate® to achieve and maintain a platelet count ≥ 50 x 109/L as necessary to reduce the risk for bleeding.
-Administer Nplate® as a
+Administer Nplate® as a subcutaneous injection with dose adjustments based upon the platelet count response.
+Do not exceed maximum weekly dose of 10 mcg/kg.

 Nplate® dose based on body weight (week 1)1